 We can also arrange an appointment for a face-to-face consultation with one of our financial planners in any of our locations around Australia.
 An NGS financial planner is well-qualified to provide retirement and estate planning advice.
-They recommend strategies rather than products and operate on a fee for service basis only.
+They prioritise strategies over products and operate on a fee for service basis only.

-1 If you were born between 1 July 1961 and 30 June 1962 your preservation age will be 57.
+1 If you were born between 1 July 1962 and 30 June 1963 your preservation age will be 58.
 If you were born after this time, your preservation age will be different.
-See our fact sheet Gaining access to your super available at www.ngssuper.com.au/PDS for more details.
+See our fact sheet Gaining access to your super available at ngssuper.com.au/PDS for more details.

-5. The \$1.6 million transfer balance cap
+5. The transfer balance cap